Mohamed-Hamdy/Spring-Notes/README.md

 Step 2 - Configure your connection to Your Database

-How to bulid Restful web services using GET Request one of the main annotations in Spring MVC: @RequestMapping.
+## How to bulid Restful web services using GET Request
+one of the main annotations in Spring MVC: @RequestMapping.
 Simply put, the annotation is used to map web requests to Spring Controller methods.
-Ways to use RequestMapping  and send values
+Ways to use RequestMapping  and send values<br>
 1. GET without passing value

-2. GET with passing value
+2. GET with passing value<br>
       a.
-Passing in path
+Passing in path<br>
       b.
-Passing using @RequestParam
+Passing using @RequestParam<br>

 3. Get put make value not required

 4. Get put make the value is optional

-X`x